 I don't know.

-song.
+She grinned at the end of the song as though she'd accomplished a great feat, and I suspect she had no idea of how little the crowd enjoyed the song.
 Not many people believe she is truly musical, despite John's assertions that when he first heard The B-52s playing Rock Lobster he'd finally found musicians who had caught on to what Yoko was trying to do.
 Except she was doing it first, of course.
 I think that was simply John making musical connections where connections didn't exist in order to try and defend someone he loved.

 For many years I've tried to understand the need for John and Paul to bring their wives along for the music-making ride.
 John needed the constant mothering and 'you're a genius' assurance from Yoko.
 She had him convinced she was an amazing and original artist and that music is simply another art-form in which she could create.